silicium14/peertube_index/README.md

 ## TODO
 - Simplify infrastructure code with docker compose?
+- Make deploy not failing on container deletion if a container does not exists
 - Expose both web frontend behind digest authentication
 - HTTP Digest authentication for web frontend with a reverse proxy
 - Rename InstanceAPI to InstanceScanner in filenames